 - Evaluation & Feedback

-Brightspace new assignment walkthrough
+Brightspace assignment walkthrough

-The main view of the new assignment experience
+The main view of the assignment tool

 The main portion of the page has a space for the assignment name, grading options, due date, assignment instructions, attachment options, and one click buttons to record audio or video for the assignment.

-Hover over the attachment options to see a tooltip title of what it attaches.
+In Brightspace, you can hover over the attachment options to see a tooltip title of what it attaches.

 At the bottom of the page next to the Save and Cancel buttons is a toggle control the visibility of the assignment.